Lavedonio/Alexandria/docs/bigquery_tools.md

 ```

 ### get_table_schema(self, dataset, table)
-Gets schema information and returns a properly formatted dictionary.
+Gets schema information from the given _dataset_ and _table_ and returns a properly formatted dictionary.

 Usage example:
 ```